BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

   <img src="https://bradleyculley.github.io/images/Brad_in_treehouse.jpg" />
 </div>
 <div align="center">
-Me in a treehouse when I was a kid, not long after I read My Side of the Mountain
+Me in a treehouse in the early 2000s, not long after I read My Side of the Mountain
 </div>
 <br>